rancher/fleet-docs/docs/agent-initiated.md

 cluster-ab13e54400f1   1/1             1/1           k3d-cluster2-server-0   2020-08-31T19:23:10Z
 ```

-## Install agent for a predefined Cluster
+## Install Agent For a Predefined Cluster

 Client IDs are for the purpose of predefining clusters in the Fleet manager with existing labels and repos targeted to them.
 A client ID is not required and is just one approach to managing clusters.